What are BigO Notation and Time Complexity?6 min read

-In the real cases, time and space complexity depend on many factors such as hardware, processor, memory, etc…But we don’t consider these cases for evaluating the algorithms, we just only consider the execution time for the algorithm.
+In real cases, time and space complexity depends on many factors such as hardware, processor, memory, etc…But we don’t consider these cases for evaluating the algorithms, we just only consider the execution time for the algorithm.

 Big O notation

-Big O notation in computer science is used to describe the worst case scenario in a particular algorithm in term of time complexity and/or space complexity such as execution time or the space used.
+Big O (Big-Oh) notation in computer science is used to describe the worst-case scenario in a particular algorithm in term of time complexity and/or space complexity such as execution time or the space used.
 Or you can say the maximum amount of time taken on inputs of a given size, which is Big O notation.

 It’s more clear with the example cases below: